ygg-lang/oaks/examples/oak-ascii-doc/readme.md

 ## 🎯 Overview

-Oak-ascii-doc is a robust parser for AsciiDoc, designed to handle complete AsciiDoc syntax including modern features.
+Oak AsciiDoc is a robust parser for AsciiDoc, designed to handle complete AsciiDoc syntax including modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for document processing and rendering.

 ## ✨ Features